 The Wilma Quinlan Nature Preserve is a 26+ acre natural area located along the Neshaminy Creek that is owned and maintained by New Britain Borough.
 The woods and fields of the Preserve are set aside for habitat preservation and passive recreation.
 The Preserve’s numerous trails are intended for nature study, wildlife observation, and birding.
 The Preserve includes “Miriam’s Meadow” a 2.7 acre wildflower meadow on the former property of Miriam Groner, donated to New Britain Borough in 2005.

-The main entrance to the Nature Preserve is located on Matthews Avenue.
-Matthews Avenue is closed to through traffic near the Preserve, however, it can be accessed using Sand Road off of Butler Avenue.
-Miriam’s Meadow is located along Landis Mill Road and can be accessed using Matthews Avenue or Aarons Avenue.
+The main entrance to the Nature Preserve is located on Mathews Avenue.
+Mathews Avenue is closed to through traffic near the Preserve, however, it can be accessed using Sand Road off of Butler Avenue.
+Miriam’s Meadow is located along Landis Mill Road and can be accessed using Mathews Avenue or Aarons Avenue.
 There is an entrance to the Preserve on Landis Mill Road as well.
-It is an easy walk from SEPTA’s New Britain Train Station where the R5 Lansdale/Doylestown Line makes regular stops seven days a week.
+It is an easy walk from SEPTA’s New Britain Train Station located on Tamenend Avenue where the R5 Lansdale/Doylestown Line makes regular stops seven days a week.

-The Nature Preserve can be accessed from either Butler Ave through Sand Rd. to Matthews Ave. or through Tamenend Ave down Aaron’s Ave to Landis Mill Rd.
+The Nature Preserve can be accessed from either Butler Avenue through Sand Rd. to Mathews Ave. or through Tamenend Avenue down Aaron’s Avenue to Landis Mill Road.